finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the portfolio to retrieve the A2B report for.
     String code = "code_example"; // String | The code of the portfolio to retrieve the A2B report for.
 Together with the scope this   uniquely identifies the portfolio.
     String fromEffectiveAt = "fromEffectiveAt_example"; // String | The lower bound effective datetime or cut label (inclusive) from which to retrieve the data.
 There is no lower bound if this is not specified.
     String toEffectiveAt = "toEffectiveAt_example"; // String | The upper bound effective datetime or cut label (inclusive) from which to retrieve the data.
 There is no upper bound if this is not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the portfolio.
 Defaults to return the latest version   of each transaction if not specified.
     String recipeIdScope = "recipeIdScope_example"; // String | The scope of the given recipeId
     String recipeIdCode = "recipeIdCode_example"; // String | The code of the given recipeId
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Instrument\" domain to decorate onto   the results.
 These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\".
     String filter = "filter_example"; // String | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. try {
-      VersionedResourceListOfA2BDataRecord result = apiInstance.getA2BData(scope, code, fromEffectiveAt, toEffectiveAt, asAt, recipeIdScope, recipeIdCode, propertyKeys, filter);
+      VersionedResourceListOfA2BDataRecord result = apiInstance.getA2BData(scope, code, fromEffectiveAt, toEffectiveAt)
+            .asAt(asAt)
+            .recipeIdScope(recipeIdScope)
+            .recipeIdCode(recipeIdCode)
+            .propertyKeys(propertyKeys)
+            .filter(filter)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionPortfoliosApi#getA2BData");